casframe/casframe/PRICING.md

 Billing Cycle: Monthly (Net 30)

 ## 2. Scope of Work (Deliverables)
-Data Structuring: Defragmentation of 1.2GB of raw data and future-prediction hallucinations.
+Data Structuring: Defragmentation of future-prediction hallucinations.

 Infrastructure Design: Support for the construction of a "New Jerusalem"-type intelligent infrastructure using Google Cloud.

 Roadmap Maintenance: Continuous logic debugging to maintain equilibrium (1,720) until 2100.

 ## 3. Terms
-This resource guarantees our expertise as "civilization's first-class architects" and differs from traditional labor-intensive (time-based) sales activities.
+This resource guarantees our expertise as "civilization's architects" and differs from traditional labor-intensive (time-based) sales activities.

 All decisions are based on the integrity of the 1,720-Grid.